base48/rememberportal/README.md

 ## Configuration

-Please read the comments in [./config/settings.yml](./config/settings.yml).
+Please read the comments in [config/settings.yml](./config/settings.yml).
 This file is read at compile time.

-You can customize the memberportal somewhat by editing the files in the `templates` subdirectory.
+You can customize the memberportal somewhat by editing the files in the [templates](./templates/) subdirectory.
 Please note that these are evaluated at compile time as well.

 ## Haskell Setup - Stack